mozilla/taar-experiment-v3-shield-study/docs/TESTPLAN.md

 * Uninstall any installed add-on
 * Verify that sent Telemetry is correct upon uninstallation of the add-on

-### Bonus

-If you happen to have a profile age between 1 and 10 lying around, verify that the study starts without any use of the override preference.

 ### Design

 Any UI in a Shield study should be consistent with standard Firefox design specifications.
 These standards can be found at [design.firefox.com](https://design.firefox.com/photon/welcome.html).
 Firefox logo specifications can be found [here](https://design.firefox.com/photon/visuals/product-identity-assets.html).